rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

-# NodeJS Tutorial for rooftop-media.org, version 2.0
+# NodeJS Tutorial for rooftop-media.org, version 3.0

-This is a tutorial for building rooftop-media.org version 2.0.
+This is a tutorial for building rooftop-media.org version 3.0.
-This version creates a web-based file manager, allowing users to:
+This version creates a Content Management System (CMS), allowing users to:
- - 👤📁 Create "user folders" for users when they log in
- - ➕📄 Create and write new text files, saved on the webserver
+ - Create new website pages
- - 💽📄 Upload files from their computer to the webserver
- - ➕📁 Create and manage folders, to organize files
- - 👀📄 Let users access their files, including rendered web pages
+ - Add and edit page content
- - 🔐📄 Manage who can access their files
+ - Manage page permissions

 *Total estimated time for this tutorial: ADD ESTIMATED TIME*